visipedia/inat_comp/README.md

 Please open an issue if you have questions or problems with the dataset.

 ## Kaggle
 We are using Kaggle to host the leaderboard.
-Checkout the competition page [here]().
+The competition page will be available soon.

 ## Dates
 |||